Back to StorageRadar

 --header "Authorization: Bearer <YOUR_TOKEN>"

-After connecting, verify it works: ask your AI "Check the StorageRadar MCP connection" — it will call get_server_info and show server version and available features.
+After connecting, verify it works by asking your AI to check the StorageRadar MCP connection.
+It will call get_server_info and show server version and available features.

 Rotating your token